Nachiket1904/sentimentalanalysis/README.md

 # Sentiment Analysis with TextBlob and Flask
-This is a simple web application that performs sentiment analysis on user input text using the TextBlob library and Flask web framework.
+This is a simple web application that performs sentiment analysis and basic natural language processing using the TextBlob library and Flask web framework.
+The application also extracts nouns from the input text, lemmatizes them, and generates a randomized list of pluralized nouns.

 ## Features
 - Analyze the sentiment of input text as positive, negative, or neutral